lizardfs/documentation/source/faq/ha.rst

    current master has to be demoted (if still possible) and an existing shadow has to be promoted manually.

-   If the failover happens automatically, a good state of high availability is achieved on a service level.
+   If the fail over happens automatically, a good state of high availability is achieved on a service level.
 Thus the term "High Availability" refers to keeping the master role alive when everything goes down under.